lucaswang977/webdev-learn-nodejs/css/CSSLearningNotes.md

   - Inline formatting context: "In an inline formatting context, boxes are laid out horizontally, one after the other, beginning at the top of a containing block.
 Horizontal margins, borders, and padding are respected between these boxes.
 The boxes may be aligned vertically in different ways: their bottoms or tops may be aligned, or the baselines of text within them may be aligned.
 The rectangular area that contains the boxes that form a line is called a line box."
   - Anonymous boxes: they inherit styles from their direct parent, but you cannot change how they look by targeting the anonymous box.
   - Line boxes: the boxes that wrap each line of text.
 You can see the difference between line boxes and their containing block if you float an item and then follow it by a block that has a background color.
-  - An element is called **out of flow** if it is floated, absolutely/fixed positioned, or is the root element.
+  - An element is called **out of flo** if it is floated, absolutely/fixed positioned, or is the root element.
 An element is called **in-flow** if it is not out of the flow.
   - Independent formatting context:
     * Independent formatting contexts contain floats, and margins do not collapse across formatting context boundaries.
 Therefore, creating a new block formatting context can ensure that floats and margins remain inside a box.
     * Create [BFC](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_display/Block_formatting_context) for: